bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

-## Code  "ARTUR PALOMINO CODE2.ipynb"
+## Code  "ARTUR PALOMINO CODE2.ipynb" Structure

 This code is for testing different configurations for a VGG and an Alexnet with two losses.

 We split the code in the following sections:

 MOUNTING DRIVE

 ↳ we mount google drive CFPW images that were previously uploaded

 IMPORTING PACKAGES

 ↳ we import different packages needed for the execution

 CREATING DOWNLOADER CLASS

 ↳ The downloader class is used to feed the net with CFPW images

 CREATING MODELS

 ↳ We have a VGG decision network and Alexnet with two losses.

 TRAIN

 ↳ training function

 TEST

 ↳ test function

 MAIN

 ↳ main function

 DOWNLOAD FILES (JUST IN CASE)

 ↳ download files from original websit in case needed

 After this different tests are calculated with different parameter configurations